-- availability of the person delivering it.
-The SENCo will monitor the quality and appropriateness of the plans. - 3.
-Do.
+- 3. Do.
 The class teacher remains responsible for the child.
 Where provision is provided by teaching assistants (TAs) or specialist teachers, the responsibility remains with the class teacher.
 TAs must supplement and not replace teachers.
-Teachers are still required to work with the child in order to plan and assess the impact of any adjustments support or interventions.
+Teachers are still required to work with the child to plan and assess the impact of any adjustments support or interventions.
 The SENCo will support the class teacher in the further assessment of the child's particular strengths and needs, by problem solving and advising on the effective implementation of support.
 The SENCo will monitor this provision. - 4.
 Review The class teacher will review the plan with the parents and CYP on the agreed date.
 The impact and quality of the support and interventions will be evaluated.
 This will feed back into the analysis of the pupil's needs.
 Parents will be given clear information about the impact of the support and interventions provided, enabling them to be involved in planning next steps.